The Office/NBC Universal

 You’ve probably heard the news: Everyone is freaking out over their smaller-than-expected tax refunds this year -- the average refund is down 8.7 percent over last year.
 And some people aren’t even getting refunds at all: They’re getting hefty bills, instead.

-But if you’re expecting a big check this year, you’ve made a huge tax mistake.
-A big refund from the IRS in 2018 means your employer withheld way too much in income taxes from your paychecks in 2017.
+But here's the thing: Smaller tax refunds are actually a good thing.
+A big refund means your employer withheld way too much of your money in income taxes from your paychecks in 2018.

 Your paychecks could have been larger all year long.
 You could have put that money toward paying down high-interest credit card debt, or reducing your student loans.
 You could have even put a little bit extra in your 401(k) or Roth IRA.

-The good news is that even if you blew it last year, there’s plenty of time left to get your taxes straight for 2018.
+Here's the good news, though: Even if you blew it last year, there’s plenty of time left to get on the right track for 2019.
 Here’s what you need to know to get your money right -- and start seeing bigger paychecks.

 You’ll want to have a recent pay stub handy so you can answer questions about how much you’re currently being paid, how much you put in your 401(k), and how much in tax is being withheld from each check.
 If you expect to file jointly or have a second job, you’ll need that extra pay stub as well.

-(If you’re still putting that off, here’s how you can e-file your 2017 federal taxes for free.)
+(PS: If you're still putting it off, Turbotax will let you e-file your 2018 federal taxes for free.)

 The IRS calculator will then tell you whether you’re overpaying or underpaying your taxes with every paycheck.
 It’ll also tell you the number of allowances you should claim for the rest of the year to get closest to paying your true tax bill.